rutum/rutum.github.io/_posts/2019-06-25-rising-strong.md

 ## Rumble

 "Reckoning" is when we walk into our story, but "Rumble" is when we OWN it.
-To rubmble is when we are getting honest about the stories that we are telling ourselves and making up about our struggles.
+To rumble is when we are getting honest about the stories that we are telling ourselves and making up about our struggles.

 Reckoning leads us to a place where we are face down on an arena floor.
 Rumble is when we are trying to figure out what the heck is happening.
 Our brains reward us with dopamine when we recognize and complete patterns - stories are those patterns.
 Even though the stories we make up are incomplete and incorrect - we still run with them for the dopamine reward.